seanmonstar/seanmonstar.github.io/_posts/tumblr/2012-10-29-an-expandable-pc.md

 The Surface is now out, and while it remains to be seen if it is the right fit for this expandable PC, it certainly looks like the closest product yet.
 We’re not too far away from a time when [tablets replace everything](http://seanmonstar.com/blog/tablets-will-replace-everything/).

-* * *

-1.

-I do, actually, since I compile code, and run massive test suites, and I don’t want those going any slower than they do.
-Plus, gaming.&nbsp;[↩︎](#fnref:1)
+[^1]: I do, actually, since I compile code, and run massive test suites, and I don’t want those going any slower than they do.
+Plus, gaming.